ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part4.md

 layout: learningpathall
 ---

-The example chosen is a function that implements the common operation `fdct_round_shift(a * c1 +/- b * c2)` which is the basis of many DCT algorithms as used in multiple video codecs, including VP9, AV1, etc.
+The example chosen is a function that implements the common operation `fdct_round_shift(a * c1 +/- b * c2)` which is the basis of many DCT algorithms as used in multiple video codecs, such as VP9, and AV1.

-It is called a 'butterfly' operation in DCT and it is defined as
+It is called a 'butterfly' operation in DCT and it is defined as:

 ```C
 #define ROUND_POWER_OF_TWO(value, n) (((value) + (1 << ((n)-1))) >> (n))